 Hawai'i Agriculture Research

-Open since the 1960's, the Mealani Research Station is part of the University of Hawai'i at Manoa College of Tropical Agriculture and Human Resources (CTAHR).
-It's located on the east side of Waimea on Hwy.
-19 and investigates and demonstrates products for Hawai'i County farmers and ranchers to use.
+Open since the 1960’s, the Mealani Research Station is part of the University of Hawai‘i at Manoa College of Tropical Agriculture and Human Resources (CTAHR).
+It’s located on the east side of Waimea, Hawai’i Island, on Hwy.
+19 and investigates and demonstrates products for island farmers and ranchers to use.

 It's where Mealani's Taste of the Hawaiian Range began!